TheSmallBoat/marina/README.md

 4. The subscriber module is a pool to receive the request of subscribing and build the local twin for the peer-node.

+5. The worker channel is a channel to execute the asynchronous task on the background.

-5. The micro-service of the streaming-hub owns the above modules and build the peer-mesh network by discovering the service name.
+6. The micro-service of the streaming-hub owns the above modules and build the peer-mesh network by discovering the service name.
  Maybe have publisher service, subscribe service and twin-tunnel service.